PIBWL Polish Armour page

 - Major Models (N.04) - "Poplavko-Jeffrey" (misspelled name)

-- simple resin and white metal model.
+- simple resin and white metal model from early 2000s.

 - Lukgraph (35-03) - "Armored Car Jeffery-Poplavko"